copsTvFan/cops-episode-guide/guide.md

 "Set in His Ways"

 - (3:53 PM Suspicious Person) A repeat offender runs when officers catch him somewhere he's not supposed to be.
+TODO: Add other officers.
-- Two teens are slow to stop a bike thief, so police are called to assist.
+- TODO.
+Two teens are slow to stop a bike thief, so police are called to assist.
-- Tensions rise after a questionable roommate situation takes a dark turn.
+- TODO.
+Tensions rise after a questionable roommate situation takes a dark turn.

 ### S30E14